-Tak ole 6-1: Past Performance Program Program Objective Program Action Accomplishment Effectiveness and Appropriateness These vouchers give our families the freedom to select decent, safe and sanitary housing based on their individual needs.
-The County assists 1,392 individuals, including 553 children and 171 seniors, in Rialto through the 21 Tenant-Based Rental Assistance Provide financial assistance with required security deposits on rental housing units and tenant-paid utilities to persons who can afford monthly rent payments but lack necessary funds to get into and/or, to avoid being displaced from, decent housing.
-Continue participation and advertise availability, including by maintaining information about the program and a link to the County's Housing Development Division web page on the City's website.
-Section 8 Program.
-The City continues to participate in the County tenant-based rental assistance.
-The program has two components: Eviction Prevention and New Rentals.
-This program will be included in the 2014-2021 Housing Element.
-As the city has little control over how the County's programs are administered, the City will be responsible for advertising the program and providing information to residents.
-22 Density Bonus Provides density bonuses for residential developments that meet specified criteria.
+Table 6-1: Past Performance Program Program Objective Program Action Current Planning Period Accomplishments Effectiveness and Appropriateness but lack necessary funds to get into and/or, to avoid being displaced from, decent housing. the program and a link to the County's Housing Development Division web page on the City's website. program and providing information to residents.
+5.4A Density Bonus Provides density bonuses for residential developments that meet specified criteria.
 Encourage housing development through the provision of density bonus/equivalent incentives.
 Incorporate the density bonus program into the zoning ordinance.
 The City has amended the Zoning Code to include a Density Bonus Program.
+In addition, the City has approved the Foothill Boulevard Specific Plan, Downtown Vision plan, and the Renaissance Rialto Specific Plan, which all allow density bonus.
 This program is essential to the development of affordable units, as it allows developers the flexibility to construct at densities above what is allowed by the Municipal Code.
-The City will modify this program for the 2014-2021 Housing
+The City will continue to promote the adopted Density Bonus Ordinance on the City website and at City Hall.
+5.4B Removing Development Constraints City staff will review the development standards and design review findings in the Zoning Code to identify standards and requirements that may Provide an annual update on the review of the City's development standards and requirements in the Zoning Code as part There are no current activities or policies for Removing Development Constraints.
+The City continues to evaluate the potential of the program and explore potential funding.